-Individuals who abuse substances have a greater likelihood of participating in unprotected sex, sexual encounters with multiple partners and engage in anal sex without a condom, which is one of the biggest risk factors for contracting HIV.
+Individuals who abuse substances have a greater likelihood of participating in unprotected sex, having sexual encounters with multiple partners and engaging in anal sex without a condom, which is one of the biggest risk factors for contracting HIV.
 Abstaining from drugs and alcohol allow you to make better judgments regarding your sexual encounters and reduce the risk of getting an STD.

 (2) Date Rape Drugs